Multimodal Distributions for Circular Axial Data: A Family of Distributions for Circular Axial Data Based on Nonnegative Trigonometric Sums

 for \(r = 2, 4, \ldots, M\) when \(M\) is even, and \(r = 2, 4, \ldots, M - 1\) when \(M\) is odd.
-From these trigonometric moments, one can derive other characteristics of the NNTS axial distribution, such as the mean direction, circular variance, asymmetry coefficient, and kurtosis (see Mardia and Jupp, 2000).
+From these trigonometric moments, one can derive other characteristics of the NNTS axial distribution, such as the mean direction, circular variance, asymmetry coefficient, and kurtosis (see Mardia \& Jupp, 2000).
+Moreover, the invariance property of the maximum likelihood estimation method can be used to obtain estimates of functions of the parameters, such as the trigonometric moments and other derived quantities.

 In many practical applications, it is necessary to model axial data that are symmetric with respect to an angle \(\mu \in (0, \pi]\), known as the axis of symmetry.
-A NNTS axial model is symmetric if the complex parameter vector \(\underline{v}\) is restricted to be real (see Fern\'andez-Dur\'an and Gregorio-Dom\'inguez, 2025).
+A NNTS axial model is symmetric if the complex parameter vector \(\underline{v}\) is restricted to be real and nonnegative (see Fern\'andez-Dur\'an \& Gregorio-Dom\'inguez, 2025).
 The corresponding density function is defined as: